thenexthub/Codira/stdlib/public/Atomics/Atomics/Atomics.docc/Atomics.md

 For an introduction to the APIs provided by this package, for now please see the [first version of SE-0282][SE-0282r0].

-Note that when/if Swift gains support for non-copiable types, we expect to replace both `ManagedAtomic` and `UnsafeAtomic` with a single move-only atomic struct that combines the performance and versatility of `UnsafeAtomic` with the ease-of-use and memory safety of `ManagedAtomic`.
+Note that when/if Codira gains support for non-copiable types, we expect to replace both `ManagedAtomic` and `UnsafeAtomic` with a single move-only atomic struct that combines the performance and versatility of `UnsafeAtomic` with the ease-of-use and memory safety of `ManagedAtomic`.

 The current version of the `Atomics` module does not implement APIs for tagged atomics (see [issue #1](https://github.com/apple/language-atomics/issues/1)), although it does expose a `DoubleWord` type that can be used to implement them.
 (Atomic strong references are already implemented in terms of `DoubleWord`, although in their current form they do not expose any user-customizable bits.)